origindesign/docs/docs/workflow.md

 # Workflow

 ## Overview
-Our sites are generally hosted with Pantheon using an external GitHub repository.
+Our Drupal sites are generally hosted with Pantheon using an external GitHub repository.
 When changes are pushed to the repo, Circle CI is used to run a series of testing steps before pushing an artifact to the Pantheon repository.

+Each repository has it's own Read Me file outlining any specifics to that website.

 ## Setting up a new site from codebase